mlhartme/stool/README.md

 You can inspect and adjust variables with [stool config](#sc-config).

 A variable has a name, a value, and an associated direction.
 Stage directions define the available variables.
-The variable value is set automatically by evaluating the associated direction expression when the stage is created or published.
-Or it's set manually with the `config` command.
+The value is evaluated by the associated direction expression when the stage is created, published or configured.
+However, you can configure a fixed value by passing an assignment to `create`, `publish` or `config`.
+In this case, the value remains unchanged until you configure a new value or remove it with *key*`-`

-Variables apply to one stage only, every stage has its own set of variables, even if they are associated with direction is the same.
+Variables apply to one stage only, every stage has its own set of variables, even if the associated directions are the same.

 Distinguish variables from status fields: every stage has status fields, you can view them with `sc status`.
 Status fields are key/values pairs like variables, but they are read-only.